War in Donbas: Ilyushin Il-76 shoot-down

 A Ukrainian Air Force Ilyushin Il-76MD was shot down by forces aligned with the Luhansk People's Republic on 14 June.
 The aircraft was preparing to land at Luhansk International Airport, and was carrying troops and equipment from an undisclosed location.
 All 49 people on board died.
-Meanwhile, two T-72 tanks entered Donetsk, and a skirmish erupted at a military checkpoint in Luhansk, lasting two days.

 Battle of Yampil

 Late on 19 June, a battle fought with tanks and armoured vehicles broke out in the town of Yampil, near government-held Krasnyi Lyman.
-Up to 4,000 insurgents were present for the fighting, which started, according to the insurgents, after the Armed Forces attempted to capture insurgent-held Yampil, with the goal of breaking through to Siversk.
+Up to 4,000 insurgents took part.
+Ukrainian troops tried to retake Yampil with the goal of breaking through to Siversk.
 According to the Armed Forces, it started after insurgents attempted to break through a cordon of government troops around government-held Krasny Lyman.
 The battle was described as exceeding "in terms of force and scale anything there has been" during the conflict in the Donbas.

-The Armed Forces deployed both air and artillery strikes in their attempts to rout the insurgents.
+The Ukrainian military deployed both air and artillery strikes in their attempts to rout the insurgents.
 The battle continued into the next day.
 Overnight, between 7 and 12 soldiers were killed and between 25 and 30 were wounded.
 The Armed Forces said they killed 300 insurgents, but this was not independently verified, the separatists confirmed only two deaths and seven wounded on their side.
 The insurgents also said they destroyed one tank, several BMD-1s, and also shot down a Su-25 bomber.

-The Ukrainian military said that they had gained control of Yampil and Siversk on 20 June 20 hours before a unilateral ceasefire by Ukrainian forces, as part of Ukrainian president Petro Poroshenko's 15-point peace plan.
-They also acknowledged that there was still heavy fighting in the area around Yampil, and the village of Zakitne.
+The Ukrainian military said that they had gained control of Yampil and Siversk on 20 June.
+A unilateral ceasefire by Ukrainian forces, as part of Ukrainian president Petro Poroshenko's 15-point peace plan, was due to begin the next day.
 By this point, the number of soldiers killed in the battle had reached 13.
 During the continued fighting, militants blew up a bridge over a river in the village of Zakitne.